 (8)

-We simplify the supplementary parallel ADL model using the LASSO procedure (we refer to the resulting model as the ADL-own model thereafter).
-We incorporate the explanatory variables retained in the ADL-own model into the ADL-raw model (we refer to the resulting model as the ADL-intra model).
-This enables us to selectively retain potentially important variables such as the price and promotions of the focal product and their dynamic terms only at a cost of efficiency.
+We simplify the supplementary parallel ADL model by using the LASSO procedure (we refer to the resulting model as the ADL-own model thereafter).
+We incorporate the explanatory variables retained in the ADL-own model into the ADL-raw model (we refer to the resulting model as the ADL-intra model thereafter).
+This enables us to selectively retain potentially important variables only at a cost of efficiency.
 The supplementary parallel ADL model, by definition, has fewer explanatory variables compared to the general ADL model and thus is less likely to suffer from multicollinearity compared to the latter.
 Thus, if the price and promotions of the focal product truly have effects on the product sales, it would be less likely for these variables to be removed from both the ADL-raw model and the ADL-own model.

 Figure 2.
-An illustration for the three-stages of our proposed methods
+An illustration of the three stages of our proposed methods

 During the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to account for the structural change problem.
-We implement the EWC method and the IC method only when the ADL-intra model is subjected to structural changes, and we keep the forecasts generated by the ADL-intra model as the final forecasts otherwise.
+We implement the EWC method and the IC method only when the ADL-intra model is subjected to structural changes, and keep the forecasts generated by the ADL-intra model as the final forecasts otherwise.
 In this study, we conduct a sequential Chow test for up to 95% of the weeks in the estimation period.
-Suppose we have an estimation period of 160 weeks, we conduct the Chow test for each of the central 152 weeks.
-For example, we conduct the Chow test each time assuming a structural change occurring at a specific week from week 5 to week 156 and we obtain the p-values.
+For instance, suppose we have an estimation period of 160 weeks.
+We would then conduct the Chow test for each of the central 152 weeks.
+In other words, we conduct the Chow test each time we assume a structural change has occurred at a specific week from week 5 to week 156 and obtain the p-values.
 The null hypothesis of no structural change will be rejected if any of these p-values is below a threshold.
 To mitigate the multiple comparison problem, we adopt a very small threshold, i.e., 0.001.
-Previous studies have proposed alternative tests which focus on estimating multiple structural changes and their locations but are usually associated with stringent assumptions (e.g., Andrews, 1993; Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003; Brown, Durbin, & Evans, 1975).
+Previous studies have proposed alternative tests which focus on estimating multiple structural changes and their locations but they are usually associated with stringent assumptions (e.g., Andrews, 1993; Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003; Brown, Durbin, & Evans, 1975).
 In our study, we only need to identify the presence of structural change.
 Thus, we conduct the sequential Chow test which meets the requirement and also benefits from simple implementation.
 We refer to these two three-stage methods as the ADL-intra-EWC method and the ADL-intra-IC method respectively.
 Figure 2 provides a guide for the implementation of the two methods.

 The experimental design